Get Your Family Dispute Case Packet — Private, Fast, Affordable

 The Background:

-James Smith Sr., the family patriarch, had passed away in late 2022, leaving behind a modest estate that included their ancestral home on Maple Street.
+the claimant Sr., the family patriarch, had passed away in late 2022, leaving behind a modest estate that included their ancestral home on Maple Street.
 The house, appraised at $250,000, was the last tangible connection to their late parents for James’s three children: Mary, age 38; Robert, age 40; and Lisa, age 35.

-James Sr.’s will was vague, stating that the property was to be “shared equally” among the siblings, with the implication that the house could be sold if they agreed.
+James Sr.’s will was vague, stating that the property was to be shared equally” among the siblings, with the implication that the house could be sold if they agreed.
 However, Mary had been living in the home with her two children and was adamant about keeping it, citing sentimental value and stability for her family.
 Robert and Lisa, meanwhile, sought to sell the house and split the proceeds evenly.

 The Conflict Escalates: